 If you recently lost a loved one and need to manage their final affairs, you may be wondering, When is probate necessary?
 Texas law requires probate when the deceased owned assets that do not pass automatically to someone else.
 Probate may not be required if the estate qualifies as a small estate, or if all property is non-probate and includes mechanisms to pass outside the probate process, like beneficiary designations and trusts.

-At Lewis Law Firm, PLLC, we guide Texas families through estate and legacy planning with compassion, clarity, and strategic care.
+At Henington Lewis Law Firm PLLC, we guide Texas families through estate and legacy planning with compassion, clarity, and strategic care.
 Our founder, Samantha Lewis, combines nearly a decade of legal experience with personal insight into the challenges of probate.
 Whether you are trying to avoid probate, simplify it, or navigate it after a loved one’s passing, we are here to help.

 Probate is the legal process for settling a person’s estate after death.
 An estate includes everything someone owns when they pass away, like money, real estate, and personal belongings.
 In Texas, probate can involve proving the deceased person’s (decedent’s) will, if they had one, meets legal requirements, identifying assets, paying debts, and distributing property.